symlPigeon/YADL/README.md

 - Display lyrics on your desktop (if your media player gives the lyrics).
   - Currently, we only support lyrics from YesPlayMusic.
   - More lyrics sources will be supported in the future.
+  - Fully transparent background.
+- Customizable lyrics window.
+  - Customize the lyrics window's position, size.
+YADL will remember your settings and restore them next time.
+  - Customize the color of the lyrics, find the best color for your desktop.
 - Features which a desktop lyrics application should have.

 ### Screenshots